 File a Petition for Conciliation (Adjudication) for Visitation or Contacts under the Hague Convention

-Locate the TP and taken children
+Locate the TP and Children

 If there is a child of school age, the TP usually files the resident registration for the child’s school.
-In this case, attorneys can get access to the government records and find out their current address.
+In this case, attorneys can get access to government records and find out their current address.
 The Japanese Ministry of Foreign Affairs can also conduct procedures to identify the location of the taken child and TP.
 This process starts the ADR of the Ministry of Foreign Affairs or the trial proceedings of the district court.

 If you are involved in a conflict of child custody and visitations and need to collect evidence of abuse, neglect, alcoholism, drug addiction, mental disease, and gambling, Japan PI is at your service to obtain such evidence.

 Even if the TP claims there was a DV and is in the DV shelter with a child, the LBP can still apply a petition for the location service from the Ministry of Foreign Affairs.
 It will determine if there was DV in the investigation process.
-For example, if the TP has not applied for the Assistance Measure On The Basic Resident Register for DV Victims or the description of DV by the TP is unnatural, they will report the whereabouts of the TP and the child to the LBP.
+For example, if the TP has not applied for the Assistance Measure On The Basic Resident Register for DV Victims or the allegations of DV by the TP is unnatural, the ministry will report the whereabouts of the TP and the child to the LBP.